Philio/bootstrapdefault/README.md

 * Share buttons for Twitter, Facebook and Google+
 * Gravatar support for comment avatars
 * Masonry style tag view
+* Configuration page in admin to customise features such as Bootstrap theme, social integration and comments
-* Works with all supported languages
+* Works with all supported languages (admin page is currently English only)

 ## Live demo